Vehicle History Reports Explained

 Odometer Rollback Myths

 Many people wrongly think digital odometers can't be rolled back.
 With digital odometers, the current mileage reading is stored in a memory chip.
 A skilled scammer can reprogram it with lower mileage, so you should run an AutoCheck Report on the car to know for sure.
-A car's mileage is recorded when it's inspected, title changes hands, traded in at a car dealer or turned in after a lease.
+A car's mileage is recorded when it's inspected, title changes hands, traded in at a car dealer, turned in after a lease and sometimes when the vehicle is in for service.
 As you look at a report, the recorded mileage should increase each year.
 If a mileage event shows less mileage than the last event, this should alert you to potential odometer fraud.

 Airbag Fraud Alert

 Airbag fraud is widespread and very profitable.
 When cars are wrecked, insurance companies pay for damages including airbag replacement.
 Some unscrupulous repair shops take the money without replacing the $800 airbag.
 Many companies sell fake airbag covers so that you falsely think you have an airbag.
 Could you be driving around in a car with no airbag?
 You can't see through the airbag cover.
 That's why you need to know if the car was wrecked.
 If the car had previous accidents on its history report, you should be suspicious and have a certified mechanic verify that airbags are properly installed.
 In some cases, the report can tell you if the airbag was deployed in an accident.

 You Need More Than a Record Check and Record Summary!

 Don't just run the free record check and think your job is done.
 That's just a teaser showing you how many records exist for that car, so run the full vehicle history report to see the car's complete history.